-Fraud and bribery within the NHS is not acceptable as these offences divert valuable resources away from patient care and put patients at risk.
-It is important that funds which are intended for healthcare are used as such; therefore the CCG takes a zero tolerance approach towards tackling fraud.
+Fraud and bribery in the NHS is unacceptable.
+Fraudulent activity diverts time, money, and resources away from patient care and puts patients at risk.
+It is important that funds that are intended for healthcare are used for the benefit of NHS patients, and the CCG, therefore, takes a zero-tolerance approach when tackling fraud.

 NHS Counter Fraud Authority (NHS CFA) works to identify and tackle crime across the health service.
 The aim is to protect NHS staff and resources from activities that would otherwise undermine their effectiveness and their ability to meet the needs of patients and professionals.
 Ultimately, this helps to ensure the proper use of valuable NHS resources and a safer, more secure environment in which to deliver and receive care.

-The role of the counter fraud team is to implement the NHS CFA Organisational strategy 2017-2020 within the organisation and to investigate professionally, any suspicions of fraud or bribery that may arise.
+The role of the counter fraud team is to implement the NHS fraud: Organisational strategy 2020-2023 within the organisation and to investigate professionally, any suspicions of fraud or bribery that may arise.

 The NHS widely recognises that the vast majority of staff and patients are honest.
-Unfortunately however, there is a small minority against which action has to be taken to reduce fraud to an absolute minimum.
+Unfortunately, there is a small minority against which action has to be taken to reduce the risk of fraud.

 Local Counter Fraud Specialists: